Italy breaks the record for unbeaten matches with a draw in Switzerland

 Changes are paid dividends.

 Gaia opened the account in the 14th minute, Llorente enabled Carlos Soler to score the second goal and Ferran Torres scored the third before the end of the first half.
-Sarabia ended the victory in the second half.
+Sarabia finished winning the second bit.

 Germany stands strong with FLICK

-Germany came to a boil in their second game with Hansi Flick as coach, thrashing Armenia 6-0 to lead Group C.
+Germany came to a boil in their second game with Hansi Flick as coach, crushing Armenia 6-0 to lead Group C.

 Serge Gnabry signed a brace and completed Karim Adeyemi from the bench in his debut for the national team.
 Marco Reus, Timo Werner and Jonas Hoffmann also scored in a better German show after a 2-0 loss against Liechtenstein on Thursday.